5 Foods that boost the immune system

-Make kiwi and strawberry porridge.
+Try this: Make kiwi and strawberry porridge.
 Cook ½ cup rolled oats and 1 cup of water in a microwave on high for 4 ½ minutes.
 Stir in 50g diced, hulled strawberries.
 Top with 25g sliced strawberries and 1 diced kiwi.

 Research shows probiotics can improve digestion, help protect against disease and enhance immune function.
 Probiotics can also help to restore good bacteria in your gut after a course of antibiotics.

-Probiotic yoghurts and drinks are a nutritious and easy choice – look for brands that contain at least 100 million colony-forming units (CFU) per serve.
+Probiotic yoghurts and drinks are a nutritious and easily accessible choice – look for brands that contain at least 100 million colony-forming units (CFU) per serve.
 You can also get a boost of friendly bacteria from ‘pickled’ vegies such as the German staple of sauerkraut and traditional Korean kimchi.
 Both are cabbage-based dishes that are made by lactic acid bacteria fermentation.
 But don’t expect the mass-produced, shelf-stable pickles available in the supermarket to provide the same benefits as ‘fresher’ products.
 Unfortunately, the canning or bottling process destroys any healthy organisms, or they may have been preserved using vinegar, rather than fermentation.
 Choose products available from health food and specialty stores, such as Asian grocers, instead, or make your own.
 You don’t need expensive equipment – a large sterilised glass jar will do the trick.
 Fermenting takes a few days and it keeps in the fridge for months.